 All specialist placement decisions agreed at the Complex Care Panel will be subject to a review period so that the expected outcomes can be monitored closely, the result being either:

 - Bolster placement with additional resource;

-- Source new placement (pre-Complex Cases Panel meeting); or
+- Source new placement (pre-Complex Care Panel meeting); or

 - Return to in house resources.